 - Awardees will be offered a complimentary registration at the subsequent ABCP Annual Conference.

-Applications for the award should be submitted via email to firstname.lastname@example.org, consist of:
+Applications for the award should be submitted via email to email@example.com, consisting of the following:

-- An updated CV with your current degree programme, contact details including your University email address
+- An updated CV with the applicant’s current degree programme, contact details including University email address;

-Applications will be assessed by an ABCP selection panel with the following main criteria:
+An ABCP selection panel will assess the applications using the following main criteria:

-- The impact of the bursary to the applicant towards to successful completion of his/her degree course
+- The impact of the bursary to the applicant towards the successful completion of his/her degree course

-There are two rounds of call for applications per year and the deadlines for 2020 are:
+There are two rounds of call for applications per year and this is the second call for applications in 2020.
+The deadline for submitting an application to this call is:

-Further inquiry, please contact Professor Jihong Wang at email@example.com.
+Further inquiry, please contact Mrs Ronge Wang at Ronge.Wang@abcp.org.uk.